Vernacular residential architecture of Western Sichuan: Unique regional style

 This feature is first reflected in the free form of the architectural plane.
 The vernacular residential buildings are characterized by courtyard as the main fundamental form.
 The basic unit of its composition is the courtyard, which is full of rooms at the four sides.
 The facade and the plane layout are flexible because there is no clear strict axis to meet symmetric requirements.
 There are often ventilated patios inside or behind the house to form a good draft.
 There are series of colonnades to arrange each room, deftly forming a neighborhood and a street.
 Second, this style shows a light and delicate aspect owing to its smaller architectural components.
 Also, in order to adapt to the hot and humid climate, most of the houses are wood-fenced structures, with a sloped roof and thin eaves.
 Third, residential houses seems simple and elegant in terms of its light architectural color.
-Most of the buildings are mainly in cool colors, with gray tiles, white walls, gray bricks, dark brown beans, and brown wooden doors and windows.
+Most of the buildings are mainly in cool colors, with gray tiles, white walls, gray bricks, dark brown beams, and brown wooden doors and windows.